The wedding guide: how to pull off your outfit (1/4)

 It can make you look ridiculous.

-And I don't know if you know, but in a wedding, there is often a photographer who is just waiting for the unfavorable angle to take your picture.
-You will then forever be the man with the big polka dot socks.
+And I don't know if you're aware, but at a wedding, there's often a photographer who's just waiting for the wrong angle to take your picture.
+You'll then forever be the man in the big polka-dot socks.

-Here, I am of course talking about the statement socks that we wear so that they are seen.
-But good news, there are still ways to have fun without falling into caricature : make a (subtle) reminder of (subtle) color.
+Here, I'm talking of course about statement socks that we wear to be seen.
+But the good news is that there are still ways to have fun without falling into caricature : add a (subtle) reminder of color (subtle).

 Did I tell you it had to be subtle?
-Oh yes, already?
-Good.
+Oh yeah, already?
+Okay.

-The kind of color reminder that only an attentive eye notices.
-And that's good.
-The art of dressing well is not in demonstration so much as in suggestion.
+The kind of color reminder that only a careful eye notices.
+And that's a good thing.
+The art of dressing well is not in the demonstration so much as in the suggestion.

 A well-negotiated color reminder.
-Perhaps too strong for a marriage though.
+Maybe too strong for a wedding though.
 A darker purple would have sufficed.
 (Drake's FW 2016 Lookbook)

-Recalling a color from your outfit is possible but under several conditions:
+It is possible to recall a color from your outfit, but under several conditions:

-• Don't let it be a color that clashes with your outfit: if your tie is yellow, is it really wise to choose to echo this already garish color with your socks?
+• Don't let it be a color that clashes with your outfit: if your tie is yellow, is it really wise to choose to recall this already garish color with your socks?
 Maybe not .
-On the other hand, if in your tie there are touches of burgundy for example... then yes, in this case, you can absolutely wear burgundy socks.
-Because it’s a more discreet color and one that we’re more used to seeing.
+On the other hand, if in your tie, there are touches of burgundy for example... then yes, in this case, you can absolutely wear burgundy socks.
+Because it is a more discreet color and one that we are more used to seeing.

-• This does not concern two very visible pieces of your outfit : if you wear short pants, the socks are clearly visible, the tie too, the shirt less so, the suit of course.
-The cover depends on how you wear it.
-A clever color reminder to make is that your pocket square is the same color as the shirt or that it integrates the dominant color of the shirt into its design.
-The reminder of pocket/tie color is welcome of course but be careful, it is easy to go too far.
-A simple technique is to choose a white pocket square with a colored border that matches one of the non-dominant colors present in your tie.
+• That this does not concern two very visible pieces of your outfit : if you wear short pants, the socks are very visible, the tie too, the shirt less, the suit of course.
+The pocket square, it is to be seen according to how you wear it.
+A clever color reminder to do is that your pocket square is the same color as the shirt or that it integrates in its design the dominant color of the latter.
+The pocket square/tie color reminder is welcome of course but be careful, it is easy to go too far.
+A simple technique is to choose a white pocket square with a colored border that corresponds to one of the non-dominant colors present in your tie.

-• And it's better if it concerns two pieces of different nature , that is to say an accessory and a piece: for example shirt + pocket square; suit + tie; shoes + socks.
+• And it is better if it concerns two pieces of different nature , that is to say an accessory and a piece: for example shirt + pocket square; suit + tie; shoes + socks.

-Here again, making reminders that are too flashy means adding to the panoply and it's a style-killer.
-At least as stylish as the color black in a wedding outfit.
+Here again, making reminders that are too flashy is going overboard and is a style killer.
+At least as style killer as the color black in a wedding outfit.

 5. The thorny question of black for a wedding